Rhian Teasdale: Artistry and personal life

 Stephen Dalton of Uncut wrote that Teasdale's lyrics on Wet Leg's debut album were "generously laced with weapons-grade swearing [and] a streak of delicious disdain[, ...] mostly directed towards ex-boyfriends and their new partners", citing the album's "Wet Dream", "Loving You", "Piece of Shit", and "Ur Mum" as examples of this.
 During a 2025 interview, she stated that she was inspired by Mitski's stage presence and by Caroline Polachek.
 Her cottagecore appearance during her first album was shaped by a desire to avoid being sexualised by men; for her second, she sported bleached eyebrows, dyed pink hair with visible roots, unshaved armpits, and more skin.

 In July 2023, Douglas Richards claimed that he and Teasdale had dated off and on between 2013 and 2019 and that, during the first United Kingdom COVID-19 lockdown, Teasdale returned to his house.
 He also made a number of assertions about the origin of Wet Leg and suggested that several of their songs were about him, including "Piece of Shit".
-For this, Consequence's Abby Jones concurred with Teasdale's assessment, while Far Out magazine's Tom Taylor' and Glamour magazine's Chloe Laws responded by accusing Richards of misogyny and The i's Rebecca Reid suggested his time would be better spent working harder and rebuilding better instead of wasting time "firing shots" at Teasdale's career.
+Several journalists and critics responded in defense of TeasdaleConsequence's Abby Jones characterized Richards as "bitter" and "pathetic", while Far Out magazine's Tom Taylor' and Glamour magazine's Chloe Laws accused Richards of misogyny, and The i's Rebecca Reid suggested his time would be better spent working harder and rebuilding better instead of wasting time "firing shots" at Teasdale's career.
 In addition, The Forty-Fives Jenessa Williams criticised The Sunday Times for "gleefully leaning into the narrative that any successful female artist must have been hiding her secret male songwriter all along".
-Writing in July 2025, Amy Davidson of Ticketmaster wrote that "the collective reaction was one of support for Wet Leg and confusion as to why revealing yourself as the inspiration for a song called "Piece of Shit" would be any kind of flex".
+Writing in July 2025, Amy Davidson of Ticketmaster wrote that "the collective reaction was one of support for Wet Leg and confusion as to why revealing yourself as the inspiration for a song called 'Piece of Shit' would be any kind of flex".